 Next, you will need a proper monitor for your Franken-cade project.
 I highly recommend going with an LED over the more authentic CRT monitor.
-You can easily pick up a 20″ monitor on eBay or Amazon at or just under $100.
 LED’s have really come down in price and typically have better colors than the older LCD.
-But, you could save yourself about $50 switching to an LCD instead.
 Side note: if you’re going with a Cocktail (or really any arcade for that matter), bear in mind that side lit LCD/LED monitors tend to wash out from side angles.
 If you’re playing multiplayer or friends are watching, you may want to spring for a more expensive backlit LED or a more cumbersome CRT.

 Installing the lightweight LED is so much easier than the CRT.
 Make sure your cabinet fits the exact parameters of the monitor.
 If not, you may have to make adjustments to the cabinet by cutting out the sides.
 But, this process is infinitely easier if you have a custom cabinet with the exact measurements.
 In that case, all you have to do is attach the top panel to the the cabinet.

 Side note: If you don’t want to spring for a custom arcade monitor, you always use a smaller CRT television.
 If choose to go this path, trust me, don’t waste your money buying it online.
 Just head out to your local Goodwill or Salvation Army.
 These places are typically flooded with older style TV’s.
 My local thrift stores won’t even except CRT TV’s at this point.
-Expect to pay about $10 to $20 here.
 The best part about this route is that this option will cost the least amount of money and look authentic compared to a modern, high def LED.

 You MUST use a bevel or else this project will look like crap.
 A bezel is a plastic (or cardstock) frame used to hide the unsightly edges of your monitor.
 You can make your own DIY bezel by cutting a black cardstock frame to fit around the monitor.
 Or, pick up a custom plastic bezel that fits your monitor size.
-Expect to pay about $20ish for a plastic bezel online.
+Arcade Controllers/Buttons

 For the joystick, you’ll need to choose between a 4 or 8 way joystick.
 Either option has 4 microswitches on the base.
 The stick presses these switches when the shaft moves in a direction.
 An 8 way stick presses two buttons at once which is far smoother.
 For the newer arcade games (especially fighting games), you definitely should go with an 8 way stick so you can move the controller diagonally.
 Keep in mind, retro arcade games such as Joust can’t handle these diagonal inputs and may not respond as well to an 8 way joystick.
 The link above includes 2 Japanese style 8 way sticks.
 Japanese sticks have a ball at the top and American joysticks have more of a bat shape.